-Walnuts are really healthy and they are a great way to get some nutrition into the kids.
-You can easily adjust the amount of sugar you use in the recipe, making this cinnamon roasted walnuts recipe easy to customize.
+Walnuts are healthy and a great way to entice kids to eat them.
+You can easily adjust of sugar you use in the recipe, making this cinnamon roasted walnuts recipe easy to customize.

 - Walnuts - You can use walnut halves or pieces in this recipe.
-If you don't have walnuts, you can really use ANY type of nuts for this candied nuts recipe.
+If you don't have walnuts, you can use ANY nuts for this candied nuts recipe.

 Step 1: In a small saucepan, heat the water, sugar, and cinnamon over medium heat.

 Step 2: Place a candy thermometer in the pan and allow the ingredients to melt.
 DO NOT STIR until it reaches 238º F. This will take about 8 minutes.

 Step 3: Preheat your oven to 350º F. Place the walnuts (or any nuts you plan to use) onto a baking sheet in a single layer.
 Bake for 10 minutes or until the nuts are lightly brown.

 Step 4: Pour the nuts into a large bowl and pour the liquid sugar mixture on.
 You can see my photo in step 4.
 The steam blurred the photo.
 Mix well.